smshariatzadeh/Event-triggered-controller/README.md

 # Event-triggered-control
 Simple examples for Event-triggered controller for network controlled system(NCS):

-Event-triggered scheme has been proposed to reduce the communication load in the network .
+Event-triggered control is developed to reduce the communication load in networked control systems.
+This means that system output or actuator signals are only transmitted over the network when an event-triggering condition is violated which is designed such that a certain control performance can be guaranteed.

 A few examples of Matlab code for discrete and continuous time systems: